 You’ll need to rethink all processes, from hiring, onboarding, performance reviews, to team collaboration, tools, and project management.

 So, as a leader or manager, what can you do to create an environment of a positive company culture within a remote-first team?

 Remote Work Tools

 Today, you and your team are expected to perform at the same level no matter where you’re working from.

-With the help of an internet connection, it’s relatively easy for us to get most of our daily work done, whether it is publishing a blog post, sending a follow-up email, conducting a video call with a team member, or setting up a workflow to nurture prospects and customers in your CRM.
+With the help of an internet connection, it’s relatively easy for us to get most of our daily work done, whether it is publishing a blog post, sending a follow-up email, conducting a video call with a team member, or setting up a workflow to nurture prospects and customers in your CRM software.